irozedev/irozedev/README.md

 - 💞️ Looking to collaborate on **front-end** or **full-stack** projects, and open to learning from diverse teams and contributing to exciting ideas.
 - 🎯 My goals: To improve my skills in building scalable, efficient applications while integrating my growing language proficiency.
 - 📫 How to reach me: Feel free to reach out to me via GitHub.
-- 🌍 Fun fact: Though I'm based in Belgium now, I'm originally from Kharkiv, Ukraine.
-I'm driven by a curiosity for cultures, languages, and, of course, code.

 <!---
 irozedev/irozedev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.